ZarKyo/CyberDefenders-WU/mrrobot.md

 cat output/file.None.0x83eda598.dat
 ```

-**Réponse : 10.1.1.2**
+**Answer : 10.1.1.2**

-#### 13 - What is the full IP address and the port was the attacker's malware using?
+### 13 - What is the full IP address and the port was the attacker's malware using?

-On liste les connexions faites par la machine
+We list the connections made by the machine

 ```
 vol.py -f Target1-1dd8701f.vmss --profile=Win7SP1x86_23418 netscan
 ```

-**Réponse : 180.76.254.120:22**
+**Answer : 180.76.254.120:22**

-#### 14 - It appears the attacker also installed legit remote administration software.
+### 14 - It appears the attacker also installed legit remote administration software.
 What is the name of the running process?

-En listant les différences process à l'aide du plugin `pslist`, on voit un logiciel bien connu
+By listing the different processes using the `pslist` plugin, we see a well-known software

-**Réponse : TeamViewer.exe**
+**Answer : TeamViewer.exe**

-#### 15 - It appears the attackers also used a built-in remote access method.
+### 15 - It appears the attackers also used a built-in remote access method.
 What IP address did they connect to?

-En réutilisant le plugin `netscan` on peut voir les connections
+By reusing the `netscan` plugin we can see the connections

-**Réponse : 10.1.1.21**
+**Answer : 10.1.1.21**

-#### 16 - Machine:Target2 / It appears the attacker moved latterly from the front desk machine to the security admins (Gideon) machine and dumped the passwords.
+### 16 - Machine:Target2 / It appears the attacker moved latterly from the front desk machine to the security admins (Gideon) machine and dumped the passwords.
 What is Gideon's password?

-En utilisant le plugin `consoles` on voit l'historique :
+Using the `consoles` plugin we see the history:

 ```
 vol.py -f target2-6186fe9f.vmss --profile=Win7SP1x86_23418 consoles
 ```

-l'utilitaire wce a écrit sa sortie sur le fichier `w.tmp`.
-On le dump
+the wce utility wrote its output to the `w.tmp` file.
+We dump it

 ```
 vol.py -f target2-6186fe9f.vmss --profile=Win7SP1x86_23418 filescan > filescan.txt